+I’ve never been so excited for a recipe post in my entire life.
+I have tried so many AIP bread/tortilla/flatbread recipes and none of them have come close to the feel and taste of wheat flour based bread goods.
 I can’t use coconut flour/milk or eggs or the obvious dairy or grains (these are already removed on an AIP diet), which is a huge hurdle to overcome.
 Both of those things create a texture and flavor that resembles wheat flour based breads.
 Turns out the right combination of cassava flour, arrowroot flour and acorn squash can do the same thing.

 I’m really proud of this recipe.
 It takes some care to get the dough just right but it’s so rewarding.
 Especially for someone like me, that has additional for restrictions beyond AIP.
 It’s been years since I’ve been able to eat anything bread-like.
 So this recipe is a BIG deal.

 There are a few tricks to working with the dough for this cassava bread recipe so follow these notes to make this recipe no fail.